creationix/howtonode.org/articles/cloudboost-cache.markdown

 <cloudboost-cache/addItem.js>

 When an item is added to the cache, it stays in the cache until you delete it.
-It is important that you dont rely on cache as your primary data store and use it to compliment your existing infrastructure because sometimes machine goes down and when it does all the data in the cache is deleted.
+It is important that you don’t rely on cache as your primary data store and use it to compliment your existing infrastructure because sometimes machine goes down and when it does all the data in the cache is deleted.

 You can use a primary database like MySQL or MongoDB to repopulate the cache.